-- Accepting, contributing and supporting the school's codes of behaviour and therapeutic approach for staff and pupils. - Accepting responsibility for the conduct of their children and offering encouragement or consequences when appropriate. - Agreeing to and signing the Home School Agreement when their child joins the school. - Liaising about matters which affect their child's happiness, progress and behaviour by keeping the school well informed about situations at home that could affect their child's behaviour in school and attending meetings when requested.
+- Accepting, contributing and supporting the school's behaviour approach for staff and pupils. - Accepting responsibility for the conduct of their children and offering encouragement or consequences when appropriate. - Agreeing to and signing the Home School Agreement when their child joins the school. - To engage positively with the school to ensure two-way communication. - Liaising about matters which affect their child's happiness, progress and behaviour by keeping the school well informed about situations at home that could affect their child's behaviour in school and attending meetings when requested.